DarienFlamont/crypto-trading-bot/README.md

-# README
+# Crypto-Bot

-This trading bot will trade cryptocurrencies automatically using a custom built algorithm to determine the buy and sell spots.
+A crypto trading bot that uses a custom built algorithm to determine optimal peaks to sell and dips to buy.
+Crypto-Bot uses Ruby Version 4.2.4 and Rails version 5.1.4.

-* Ruby version: 4.2.4
-* Rails version: 5.1.4